medikoo/xlint/README.md

 };
 ```

-When we got that, we should just pass path to our module to xlint process
+When we got that, we can use our module as one of the linters supported by XLint.

 ## TODO (v0.1.1 milestone)